Is Your Dog Truly Aggressive Or Does It Just Look That Way?

 This showing of aggression comes in many forms…dog to dog is pretty common and generally boils down to your dog not knowing how to play properly with another dog.
 It displays aggression with snarling, growling and showing teeth and even barking when in truth they are basically feeling I’m going to get you before you get me.
 It has nothing to do with being a dominant nasty dog.
 Rock’s can teach Cook County canine how to play using both a trainer and other dogs specifically used for playing with non-social dogs.

 Many dogs are actually frustrated because of a lack of socialization.
-The canine has not had enough inter-action with other dogs, cats, children and/or other people… it doesn’t know what to do and this can turn into signs of aggression.
-They either haven’t been taught correct social behavior or been exposed to enough life experiences in Cook County.
+The dog has not had enough inter-action with other dogs, cats, children and/or other people… it doesn’t know what to do and this can turn into signs of aggression.
+They either haven’t been taught proper social behavior or been exposed to enough life experiences in Cook County.
 Just because your dog may live with another dog does not make them social.

 Dog to human aggression takes a little longer and begins with foundation commands and obedience training to the point where the dog accepts its handler as the alpha and therefore respects the orders it is given.
 This requires a good communication system between dog and owner.